 - after 50 days this would be £11.50 (50 x 0.23 = 11.50)

 More helpful advice can be found via Gov.UK’s guide on Late commercial payments: charging interest and debt recovery.

 When informing your late-paying client about ‘statutory interest’, give them a chance to pay before you apply the additional charge.
 Even better, include these potential charges in your initial payment terms – so your client is fully aware that you are entitled to authorise penalties, should things escalate.

 10. The last resort

 If threatening to charge statutory interest has done nothing to help, you could threaten to make a court claim for money.
 It used to be known as taking someone to a ‘small claims court’.
 However, a mediation service could be quicker and cheaper than going to court.
-This is when an impartial person helps both sides to come to an agreement.
+It's when an impartial person helps both sides to agree.

 For those of you worrying about taking such measures to get paid and whether you’ll damage your client relationship, who wants to continue working with someone who doesn’t pay?
 Certainly not me.
 Learn from the situation, and move on to more reliable clients who respect your services and pay on time.